Do you have chipped or crooked teeth?

 - Look and feel natural

-- Protect against discoloration
+- Protect your teeth against discoloration

 - Preserve natural tooth structure

-- Cover chips, cracks, and discoloration
+- Cover chips and cracks

 - Are simple to maintain